 Advocates for Individuals with Disabilities Foundation Continues to File Hundreds of ADA Lawsuits Every Month

 This week the U.S. commemorated the 26-year anniversary of the Americans with Disabilities Act (“ADA”).
 In honor of this landmark civil rights law, an Arizona entity called Advocates for Individuals with Disabilities Foundation, Inc. (“AID Foundation”) filed its 950th ADA lawsuit this year.
-You can read my earlier blogs about these lawsuits herehereherehere and here.
+You can read my earlier blogs about these lawsuits herehereherehere, and here.

 The AID Foundation is one of the most prolific filers of ADA lawsuits.
 Its methods are simple (and controversial)—AID Foundation staff members drive to every parking lot in a zip code taking photographs of the accessible parking spaces.
 If they believe there is an ADA violation—regardless of how minor—the AID Foundation will file suit, demanding a minimum of $5,000 for its attorneys’ fees.